Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Model

 for $1\leq i\leq n_1,1\leq j\leq n_2$, and $1\leq k\leq K$.

-Note that an approximation of the discrete-time Hawkes processes is also considered by Kirchner \cite{INARhawkes}.
-However, the difference is that we are dealing with a more complex setting with higher dimensions (two dimensions in location and one in time), and we discretize the location space and time-space simultaneously, with tensor $\GC$.
-Our interpretation of the discretized version of the kernel function enables the presence of space-time interactions.
-In particular, we impose constraints on the rank of the tensor and entrywise bounds on the estimators.
-That strategy brings about a better estimation of the Hawkes process when its coefficients are low-rank.
-Thus, different from \cite{INARhawkes}, which employed the projection method on the approximated time series model INAR($p$), we construct a convex optimization problem based on the likelihood function and our corresponding regularization.
+Our model is derived from the spatio-temporal Hawkes process.
+The structure of our model is different from that of Kirchner's approximation \cite{INARhawkes} of the temporal Hawkes process with the model INAR($p$).
+Thus, the proposed model has various advantages over Kirchner's model when analyzing spatio-temporal data.
+A more complex setting with higher dimensions (two dimensions in location and one in time) is dealt with in our model, and the location space and time-space are simultaneously discretized with tensor $\GC$.
+Moreover, our interpretation of the discretized version of the kernel function enables the presence of space-time interactions.
+With constraints imposed on the rank of the tensor and entry-wise bounds on the estimators, a better estimation of the Hawkes process can be obtained when its coefficients are low-rank.
+Consequently, a convex optimization problem is constructed based on the likelihood function and our corresponding regularization, while \cite{INARhawkes} employed the projection method on the approximated time series model INAR($p$).